 W&L students, who are interested in taking the LIT course on "Food and Tea in Japan" should contact Professor Ikeda at email@example.com.
-If you or your group is interested in scheduling a tea ceremony demonstration, please contact J. Ikeda at the email address above or Tel.
+During this period of Covid 19 concerns, we will be following the university's guidelines about group events.
+If your group is interested in scheduling a tea ceremony demonstration, please contact J. Ikeda at the email address above or Tel.
 540-458-8936.

 For the hours of the Watson Pavilion, contact the Reeves Center at (540) 458-8034.

 Sunday, Feb 16, 8-9 pm